Venerable Ananda said to the Blessed One, “This is half of the holy life: admirable friendship, admirable fellowship, admirable camaraderie.”

 Here are some ways it can function:

-- You can reach out to SCC in times of crisis, hospitalization, or grief, when you may need the support of your spiritual community.
+- You can reach out to SC in times of crisis, hospitalization, or grief, when you may need the support of your spiritual community.

 - You can reach out if you are temporarily homebound, and need support or provisions.